Miaoyanchen/zhaoxiangding_deep.RL/PHP-2650-Final-Project---Deep-Reinforcement-Learning.md

 # Preamble

 Whether we are engaging in a daily conversation or driving a vehicle, essentially we are picking up on our surrounding environment and making a response simultaneously to the changes in the environment.
 That is, we are learning from our interaction with the environment and executing an action in return.
 This is the foundation idea that lies in all learning and intelligence [@sutton2018].
-A machine learning technique to train software to make decision to achieve the optimal result by performing a sequence of actions in an environment is known as *reinforcement learning* [citation].
+A machine learning technique to train software to make decision to achieve the optimal result by performing a sequence of actions in an environment is known as *reinforcement learning* [@sutton2018].
 A reinforcement learning environment is formalized by an optimal control of Markov decision processes, which can be decompose into three essential parts - sensation, action, and goal [@sutton2018].
 A learning agent should be able to sense the state of the environment, and takes series of actions that effects the state and achieve a goal overtime.

 The idea of reinforcement learning is further extended to *deep reinforcement learning* that handles more sophisticated tasks.
-Deep reinforcement learning allows the agent to perforAm on real-world complexity in higher dimensions by combining reinforcement learning with a class of deep neural networks.
+Deep reinforcement learning allows the agent to perform on real-world complexity in higher dimensions by combining reinforcement learning with a class of deep neural networks.
 A novel artificial agent, deep Q-network agent was recently introduced by Mnih et al. (2015).
 The authors implemented Q-learning with conventional neural networks, and evaluated their DQN agent with Atari 2600 and other game platforms.
 We will describe the mathematical concepts and learning process in the sections below to give a comprehensive introduction of deep reinforcement learning.

-We will begin by introducing the fundamentals of reinforcement learning known as Q-learning, then dive into the deep learning deviation of the Q-learning algorithm, namely deep Q learning [@Mnih2015].
+We will begin by introducing the fundamentals of reinforcement learning known as Q-learning, then dive into the deep learning deviation of the Q-learning algorithm, namely the deep Q-learning network [@Mnih2015].

 # Summary of Notations